 - Be sure the edge of the jar has no juice on it.

 - Seal jar and tighten ring.
 Jars should seal themselves and audibly make a pop as they cool.
 Test by pressing down center of lid, it should be solid and not pop up and down.
+Any that do not seal properly should be placed in fridge and used first.

 Keep in fridge after opening.
 Stores basically indefinitely after opening.